Class UIObject

 public java.lang.String getStyleName()

 Gets all of the object's style names, as a space-separated list.
-If you wish to retrieve only the primary style name, callgetStylePrimaryName()
+If you wish to retrieve only the primary style name, callgetStylePrimaryName().- Returns:

 - the objects's space-separated style names